mgbrian/repo-manager/README.md

 # Github Manager

-An app to manage your Github repositories, providing a more conventient way to manage visibility, collaborators and permissions.
+An app to manage your Github repositories, providing a more convenient way to manage visibility, collaborators and permissions.

 ## Setup